Hot Rod (rapper): Early life

-Raised in Sacramento, California, until the age of 24, Hot Rod worked as mortgage broker until spotted by the G-Unit boss 50 Cent, who signed him to his label in 2006.
+Raised in Phoenix, Arizona, until the age of 24, Hot Rod worked as mortgage broker until spotted by the G-Unit boss 50 Cent, who signed him to his label in 2006.
 Hot Rod would send his homemade demo CD to 50 Cent's G-Unit office's in hope the record label would sign him.
 After 50 Cent heard the CD he thought that Hot Rod's easy flow reminded him of his own.
 It was December 2005 when the 24-year-old rapper received a call at his day job as a mortgage broker, and it wasn't from any random G-Unit associate but 50 Cent himself.

 Hot Rod started in hip-hop as a teenager in the mid ‘90s, making beats.
 “When my pops made me his assistant music engineer at the church.
 That's when I realized my passion for music,” he reflects, “I've always had it in my blood so there was no stopping me from that point on”.